-Last Friday, I and two other writers from the Writers Studio Tucson had the singular opportunity to read our fiction and poetry that we wrote in response to a spooky prompt by guest judge Ted McLoof for the third annual “Write-to-Read” contest: “Three people wake up in a room.
+Last Friday, two other writers and I from the Writers Studio Tucson had the singular opportunity to read our fiction and poetry that we wrote in response to a spooky prompt by guest judge Ted McLoof for the third annual “Write-to-Read” contest: “Three people wake up in a room.
 They have no idea how they […]

 It occurs to me that I haven’t written much about The Writers Studio workshops I’ve been attending regularly for the past year.
 It has been such a positive experience that I think I have been trying to keep it all to myself.
 No more.
 This is the real deal and writers no matter what their level of craft may find The Writers Studio helpful.